bernedom/bernedom.github.io/_posts/2020-03-18-remote-teamwork-basics.md

 thumbnail: images/remote-teamwork/thumbnail.jpg
 ---

 **How does remote teamwork actually work?** Working together remotely has its challenges, but they are not as big as one might think from the cozy office of a co-located team.
-While the communication bandwidth of physical face-to-face communication still beats everything else, modern technology and a few rules for online behavior can make up for a lot.
+While the communication bandwidth of physical face-to-face communication still beats everything else, but modern technology and a few rules for online behavior can make up for a lot.

 ## Get the tools and infrastructure